amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Observation
 ##############

- Observable: Collects, reduces, and writes observations during a simulation.
+ Collects, reduces, and writes observations during a simulation.

-Observations are a localized-in-space but frequent in time view of data, designed to get at useful diagnostic quantities such as hydrographs, total water content, quantities at a point, etc.  These are designed to allow frequent collection in time without saving huge numbers of visualization files to do postprocessing.
+Observations are a localized-in-space but frequent-in-time view of simulation output, designed to get at useful diagnostic quantities such as hydrographs, total water content, quantities at a point, etc.  These allow frequent collection in time without saving huge numbers of visualization files to do postprocessing.
 In fact, these should be though of as orthogonal data queries to visualization -- vis is pointwise in time but complete in space, while observations are pointwise/finite in space but complete in time.

-A user may request any number of specific observations from ATS.
+A user may request any number of specific observations.
 Each observation spec involves a field quantity, a functional reduction operator, a region from which it will extract its source data, and a list of discrete times for its evaluation.
 The observations are evaluated during the simulation and written to disk.

-``[observation-spec]`` consists of the following quantities:
+``[observation-spec]``

 * `"observation output filename`" ``[string]`` user-defined name for the file that the observations are written to.

 * `"variable`" ``[string]`` any ATS variable used by any PK, e.g. `"pressure`" or `"surface-water_content`"

 * `"region`" ``[string]`` the label of a user-defined region

 * `"location name`" ``[string]`` the mesh location of the thing to be measured, i.e. `"cell`", `"face`", or `"node`"

 * `"functional`" ``[string]`` the label of a function to apply to the variable across the region.
 Valid functionals include:

   - `"observation data: point`" returns the value of the field quantity at a point.
 The region and location name must result in a single entity being selected.
   - `"observation data: extensive integral`" returns the sum of an (extensive) variable over the region.
 This should be used for extensive quantities such as `"water_content`" or `"energy`".
   - `"observation data: intensive integral`" returns the volume-weighted average of an (intensive) variable over the region.
 This should be used for intensive quantities such as `"temperature`" or `"saturation_liquid`".

-For flux observations, additional options are available:

-* `"direction normalized flux`" ``[bool]`` **optional** Dots the face-normal flux with a vector to ensure fluxes are integrated pointing the same direction.
+* `"direction normalized flux`" ``[bool]`` **optional** For flux observations, dots the face-normal flux with a vector to ensure fluxes are integrated pointing the same direction.

-* `"direction normalized flux direction`" ``[Array(double)]`` **optional** Provides the vector to dot the face normal with.
+* `"direction normalized flux direction`" ``[Array(double)]`` **optional** For flux observations, provides the vector to dot the face normal with.
 If this is not provided, then it is assumed that the faces integrated over are all boundary faces and that the default vector is the outward normal direction for each face.

-Additionally, each ``[observation-spec]`` contains all parameters as in a IOEvent_ spec, which are used to specify at which times/cycles the observation is collected.

 INCLUDES:

 * ``[io-event-spec]`` An IOEvent_ spec

 Example: